Richmond Construction Accident Lawyer

 Experienced Construction Accident Lawyers With Proven Results

-If you or a loved one were hurt or killed in a construction accident, get in touch with an experienced Richmond construction accident lawyer.
+If you or a loved one were hurt or killed in a construction accident, get in touch with an experienced Richmond personal injury lawyer.
 We can investigate the causes of the accident and work with you to ensure that justice is sought.

 Several years ago, for example, a construction accident worker fell 14 feet to a concrete floor, through an unsupported opening covered by a panel of fiberglass, which was painted a color similar to the roof.
 He suffered multiple fractures and a traumatic brain injury (TBI).
 His injuries resulted in permanent pain, and he is unable to return to competitive employment.